Articles

 Establish Quorum

-HOA quorum (the minimum number of members required to be present to conduct association business) requirements are usually stated in the association’s bylaws, and they can vary depending on the association’s size and the type of decisions that need to be made.
+HOA quorum (the minimum number of members required to be present to conduct association business) The association’s bylaws usually define HOA quorum requirements, which vary based on the association’s size and the type of decisions being made.

 Role of the HOA President